amcginlay/tips-2022-k8s-demo/README.md

 Ever want to try out something in Kubernetes, but some of the following are on you mind? :
 - you can't be bothered to wait 20 minutes to stand up an EKS cluster.
 - you don't want your precious laptop turning into a big ball of mud.
-- you're tired of bouncing images off registries for no good reason.
+- you're tired of bouncing your images off registries for no good reason.

 If so, read on ...